cmusser/vpnd/docs/protocol.md

 The goal of the network protocol is to securely transmit data between the two peers, changing the encryption keys used on a regular basis and retransmitting protocol (meaning non-data) messages if the peer acknowledgement is not received.
+UDP is used, meaning that retransmission of the data packets is up to the higher layer protocols being transported

 ## Roles

-`vpnd` supports two uses cases: a pair of network gateways providing access to hosts on the peer's internal network and a "client/server" pair where one peer provides access to its private network to a single host.
+`vpnd` supports two uses cases.
+The first is a pair of network gateways providing access to hosts on the peer's internal network.
+The second is a "client/server" pair in which one peer provides access to its internal network to a single host.

 In the first use case, both peers use the `net-gw` role.
 In the second, the client assumes the `host` role and the server (the access provider)